-Example Language: In order to really understand why public lands vary from pristine wilderness to oil fields, we have to understand who is in charge.
+Example Language: Let's dive a little deeper-who manages our public lands?
+In order to really understand why public lands vary from pristine wilderness to oil fields, we have to understand who is in charge.
 Each federal land agency has unique management mandates, objectives, and policies that guide the way the land is treated.
 It would take quite a bit of time to fully discuss the role each federal agency holds in managing public lands-we'll provide a brief overview today.

-The Bureau of Land Management (BLM) is in charge of the most federal lands, managing one in every 10 acres of land in the United States, and approximately 30 percent of the Nation's minerals.
-The BLM has a multiple-use mandate stating that resources and uses on public land must be a balanced combination that will best meet the needs of the people (current and future).
+The Bureau of Land Management (BLM) is in charge of the most federal lands.
+They manage one in every 10 acres of land in the United States, and approximately 30 percent of the Nation's minerals.

+The BLM has a multiple-use mandate stating that resources and uses on public land must be a balanced combination that will best meet the current and future needs of the people, and are found in every state and can include forests, mountains, sagebrush prairies, arctic tundra, and deserts.